Adding apps to your account is a great way to leverage Box’s open platform to do even more with your content. Plus, you can pick as many as you like.

-Simply put, apps are software built by third parties – like DocuSign, Salesforce.com or Google Apps – that integrate with your Box account.
-They empower you to seamlessly edit documents, work with spreadsheets, digitally sign contracts and more … right from Box.
+Third-party Apps are integrations that are built using a combination of Box and partner APIs.
+Third-party apps empower you to seamlessly edit documents, work with spreadsheets, digitally sign contracts, and more.
+Examples include DocuSign, Salesforce, and G Suite.
 By adding apps to your account, you create a direct link between Box and your favorite services.

 Adding Apps to Your Box Account

-To find an app, just click the arrow next to your name in the upper right-hand corner of your screen, and then click on Apps in the drop-down menu.
-From there, browse for what you’re looking for (or use the search field to jump right to it):
+To find an app, click the arrow next to your name in the upper right-hand corner of your screen, and then click Apps in the drop-down menu.
+From there, browse for what you’re seeking (or use the search field to find it directly).

 Click on the app's name to read more about what it does, look at the screenshots to learn how it interacts with your Box account or read reviews to find out what other Box users have to say.
 We'll never charge you for apps you've enabled, but some apps do require a separate subscription to use.

 Recommended Apps displays a list of curated applications that your account holders can use with files in Box.
 Using recommended apps saves time you might otherwise spend searching for an application and figuring out how it works with Box, and also makes accessing a third-party app's functionality easier and faster.

 As an admin, you can customize the work environment for your users by enabling or disabling apps.